w3c/wai-curricula/content/designer/information-design.md

 {% include excol.html type="middle" %}

+Discuss the use of visual and non-visual cues (including labels, instructions, and graphical representations) to help people understand information presented in multi-step forms and processes.
+Explain that defining how to present these visual cues is  a responsibility of the designer, whereas providing such cues is a responsibility shared with the content author.

 Show examples of how different groups of people interact with large amounts of selectable data, such as a list of countries.
 Explain that some people prefer filtering out data into smaller pieces to better handle data, some others prefer to type the first letters of their desire option to select data more efficiently.

 #### Learning Outcomes for Topic